 Some people will surely think it sounds like I’m running away from the reality of my life.
 In a way, that’s certainly true.
 But during my travels, I’ve met many people who feel the same way I do.
 And maybe, instead of running away, I’ve simply found a new reality?

-Perhaps you've seen the meme with the penguin that suddenly and inexorably separates itself from its group and heads unwaveringly toward the mountains.
-At the end, the narrator asks, "BUT WHY?"
-The answer remains open.
+Maybe someone is familiar with that meme featuring a penguin that suddenly and inexorably breaks away from its group and heads unwaveringly toward the mountains.
+At the end, the narrator asks, “BUT WHY?”
+The answer remains open-ended.

-He will probably die lonely and exhausted at some point.
+He will probably die alone and exhausted at some point.

-But maybe he will find other penguins who, like him, have broken away from their groups, and something new will emerge.
+Or maybe he’ll find other penguins who, like him, have broken away from their groups, and something new will emerge.

-The most likely scenario is that he will eventually find his way back to his old group.
-He will bring with him new stories, impressions, and all sorts of things to tell.
-As in "BUT WHY," the outcome remains open...
+The most likely scenario is that he’ll eventually find his way back to his old group.
+He’ll bring with him new stories, impressions, and plenty to share.
+Just like in “BUT WHY,” the outcome remains open-ended…